Roger Khan

 Shaheed "Roger" Khan (born 13 January 1972) is a Guyanese criminal who was active in drugs trafficking, money laundering and arms smuggling.
 He trafficked cocaine from Colombia into the United States and used construction and forestry businesses to launder money.
 Khan was considered to be Guyana's most powerful drug lord.
-In US embassy cables published by WikiLeaks Khan's control over Guyana is compared with Pablo Escobar's erstwhile control over Colombia.
+In leaked US embassy cables Khan's control over Guyana is compared with Pablo Escobar's erstwhile control over Colombia.

 Khan is allegedly the head of the notorious and lethal "Phantom Squad" which Caribbean Guyana Institute for Democracy has described as a murderous killing machine and which the US Federal Courts have said has already killed over 200 people during the 2002–2006 crimewave in Guyana.

 There have been repeated claims that Khan had close ties with the Guyanese government.
 In 2006, after police issued an arrest warrant for him, Khan had publicly said in an advertisement that he was fighting criminals on behalf of the government.

 Khan used to surround himself with a coterie of former police tactical squad members for security.
-According to cables published by Wikileaks Khan used to pay his low-level security personnel USD 1,600 per month—at least eight times what they previously earned with the police force.
+According to leaked cables Khan used to pay his low-level security personnel US$1,600 per month—at least eight times what they previously earned with the police force.

 In 1993 Khan was arrested in Burlington, Vermont for receiving and possessing firearms while being a convicted felon (he was on probation for theft committed in 1992 in Montgomery County, Maryland, United States.
 He would be tried for possession of illegal firearms and ammunition but fled to Guyana when he was on bail.
 This is the reason why judge Dora Irizarry denied Khan bail in January 2007 when he was being sentenced for his crimes.